hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 [![](images/duplicates_auto_resolution_denied_actions.png)](images/duplicates_auto_resolution_denied_actions.png)

-And there is now an 'actions denied' tab, if you need to review or undo some pairs you previously abstained on.
+And there is an 'actions denied' tab, if you need to review or undo some pairs you previously abstained on.
 Hitting undo here will queue them up for another search-and-test on this rule.

-I strongly recommend you stay on semi-automatic to start.
-If you have tuned them to the point where they are boringly reliable, then you are good to try automatic.
-Once you let them do their own thing, you probably aren't going to look at them much any more!
+Once you have tuned your rule to the point where it is boringly reliable, then you are good to switch it to automatic.
+Once you let rules do their own thing, you probably aren't going to look at this panel much any more!

 ## now what?